Working with a disability

 Options at work

-Adapting the workplace and assistive technology
+- Adapting the workplace: ensuring accessibility and providing assistive technology.

 Supports for employers